lytics/grid/grid.v3/README.md

 Grid is a library for doing distributed processing.
 It's main goal is to help in scheduling fine-grain stateful computations, which grid calls actors, and sending data between them.
-Its only service dependency is an Etcd v3 server.
+Its only service dependency is an [Etcd v3](https://github.com/coreos/etcd) server, used for discovery and coordination.
+Grid uses [gRPC](http://www.grpc.io/) for communication.

 ## Grid
 Anything that implements the `Grid` interface is a grid.
 The interface defines